twilightscapes/memegenes-old/src/content/posts/m-16-columbine.md

 slug: /m-16-columbine
 date: 2023-02-01 17:43
 description: Your classmates will all be jealous of you and your new M-16 Columbine!
-youtuber: ""
+youtuber:
-youtuber2: ""
+youtuber2:
 youtubeshoworiginal: false
-youtubersuggestion1: ""
+youtubersuggestion1:
-youtubersuggestion2: ""
+youtubersuggestion2:
-youtubersuggestion3: ""
+youtubersuggestion3:
 youtubestart: "0"
-youtubeend: "0"
+youtubeend:
 youtubemute: true
-audiostart: ""
+audiostart: "0"
-audioend: ""
+audioend:
-audiotitle: ""
+audiotitle:
 liarliar: false
 youtubecontrols: true
 youtubeautostart: true